 - Access Science: A database rich with research and definitions.

 - Opposing Viewpoints: A database providing opinion and information on the controversy, along with supporting documentation.

 - Several of our article databases have diverse supplies of encyclopedia, magazine, and newspaper peices on global warming.
 Try the Gale Virtual Reference Library or MasterFILE Premier.
-Our Homework Center includes some great sites on global warming.

 - Weather.org's Weather History: Easy to use, and quickly brings up weather data for any day back to 1946.